 Ference et al. [3] claim that short-term follow-up (2 years or less) may be unable to demonstrate an association.
-We have therefore calculated the regression coefficients after having excluded such trials, but they do not differ much (included trials: r = +2.59 vs +3.39; excluded trials: r = -0.1 vs +0.15).
+We have, therefore, calculated the regression coefficients after having excluded such trials, but they do not differ much (included trials: r = +2.59 vs. +3.39; excluded trials: r = -0.1 vs. +0.15).

-6.2 The benefit of statin treatment is exaggerated.
+6.2.
+The benefit of statin treatment is exaggerated

 Collins et al. [1] also used the RRR to quantify the benefit from statin treatment.
-They claimed that lowering LDL-C by 2 mmol/L will cause an RRR of MVE of about 45% per year, and here they refer to the meta-analysis performed by the Cholesterol Treatment Trialists [70].
-But according to figures 3 and 4 in that paper, the ARR of MVE was only 0.8% (1% for men and 0.2% for women), and the ARR of total mortality was 0.4% (both sexes).
+They claimed that lowering LDL-C by 2 mmol/L will cause an RRR of MVE of about 45%/year, and here, they refer to the meta-analysis performed by the Cholesterol Treatment Trialists [70].
+But according to Figures 3 and 4 in that article, the ARR of MVE was only 0.8% (1% for men and 0.2% for women), and the ARR of total mortality was 0.4% (both sexes).

-According to the meta-analysis by Silverman et al. [2], reducing LDL-C lowers the risk of MVE in the primary and secondary prevention trials by 0.35% and 1.0% per year per mmol/l reduction of LDL-C, respectively.
-However, as mentioned, they excluded at least eleven unsuccessful statin trials in which MVE was reported.
-One of the reasons for the exclusion of a subset of trials may be that they considered trials with fewer than 50 events as unreliable, but in all of the excluded trials the number of events was higher.
+According to the meta-analysis by Silverman et al. [2], reducing LDL-C lowers the risk of MVE in the primary and secondary prevention trials by 0.35 and 1.0%/year/mmol/l reduction of LDL-C, respectively.
+However, as mentioned, they excluded at least 11 unsuccessful statin trials in which MVE was reported.
+One of the reasons for the exclusion of a subset of trials may be that they considered trials with fewer than 50 events as unreliable, but in all of the excluded trials, the number of events was higher.

-Moreover, neither Collins et al. [1] nor Silverman et al. [2] mentioned that in four statin trials, where a high-degree lowering of LDL-C was compared with a low-degree lowering, no significant difference as regards the number of MVEs was obtained, although LDL-C was lowered by 0.4-1 mmol/L more in the high-dose groups [53,55,56,61].
+Moreover, neither Collins et al. [1] nor Silverman et al. [2] mentioned that in four statin trials, where a high-degree lowering of LDL-C was compared with a low-degree lowering, no significant difference with respect to the number of MVEs was obtained, although LDL-C was lowered by 0.4-1 mmol/L more in the high-dose groups [53,55,56,61].

-Furthermore, the most important outcome - an increase of life expectancy - has never been mentioned in any cholesterol-lowering trial, but as calculated recently by
+Furthermore, the most important outcome - an increase of life expectancy - has never been mentioned in any